gbluma/latex-boilerplate/s_introduction.md

 Introduction
 ==============

+LaTeX is a document markup language and document preparation system for the TeX typesetting program.
+The term LaTeX refers only to the language in which documents are written, not to the editor used to write those documents.
+In order to create a document in LaTeX, a .tex file must be created using some form of text editor.
+While most text editors can be used to create a LaTeX document, a number of editors have been created specifically for working with LaTeX.

+LaTeX is widely used in academia.
+It is also used as the primary method of displaying formulas on Wikipedia.
+As a primary or intermediate format, e.g., translating DocBook and other XML-based formats to PDF, LaTeX is used because of the high quality of typesetting achievable by TeX.
+The typesetting system offers programmable desktop publishing features and extensive facilities for automating most aspects of typesetting and desktop publishing, including numbering and cross-referencing, tables and figures, page layout and bibliographies.

+LaTeX is intended to provide a high-level language that accesses the power of TeX.
+LaTeX essentially comprises a collection of TeX macros and a program to process LaTeX documents.
+Because the TeX formatting commands are very low-level, it is usually much simpler for end-users to use LaTeX.

+LaTeX was originally written in the early 1980s by Leslie Lamport at SRI International.[3]
+The current version is LaTeX2e.
+LaTeX is free software and is distributed under the LaTeX Project Public License (LPPL).

 **Lorem** *ipsum* ***dolor*** sit amet, consectetur adipiscing elit.
 Ut volutpat nulla condimentum neque pulvinar non cursus tortor malesuada \citep{halevy2009unreasonable}.
 Praesent augue est, `vulputate` ac pulvinar nec, dictum vitae sapien.
 Nullam mi